fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 1 - Social Networks.md

 | x          | ==**1**== | 1         | 1   | 0         |
 | y          | ==**1**== | ==**1**== | 1   | ==**1**== |
 | z          | 0         | 0         | 1   | 1         |
-It is symmetric, reflexing however not transitive therefore $T^\prime$ is not an equivalence relation
+It is symmetric, reflexive however not transitive therefore $T^\prime$ is not an equivalence relation